-Daniel Coxe the real estate speculator was also a physician and scientist.
-He was one of the first to study the effects of nicotine on animals.
+West New Jersey’s Daniel Coxe, the real estate speculator, is also said to have been a physician and scientist.
+A Daniel Coxe was one of the first to study the effects of nicotine on animals.
 In 1679, he corresponded with John Locke, while Locke was in exile, on medical subjects like a cure for venereal disease.
 Locke even loaned him books, though I don’t know whether they were medical or political books.
 In 1680, Daniel Coxe was elected to the Royal College of Physicians.
+This sounds like Daniel, Jr.

 This was definitely risky.
 While the petition was circulating, the king issued a proclamation, declaring that “tumultuous petitioning” must be stopped.
 This brought the subscribers under the cloud of illegality.
 In 1679, Coxe was about 39 years old, too old to be a carefree, radical youth.
 Old enough to be headed towards his career of later years, when he was a well-established figure at court and a sharp businessman and investor.
 So, it seems to me that Coxe signed this petition deliberately, aware of the risks.